Real-time Streaming¶

 Cargo Docs

-Subscribe to live price updates from Yahoo Finance via WebSocket.
+Subscribe to live price updates via WebSocket.
 The streaming API uses a Flow-like Stream interface compatible with Rust's futures ecosystem.

 Quick Start¶